+- How does it come across?

-- Which effect does it have? - What feeling did it give you?
+- Which effect does it have?

+- What feeling did it give you?

 3. Reaction

 - Were you aware?

 - What is your opinion?

 - Future?

 Feedback rules

 Giving feedback:

 - Stay subjective!
 What you think is an opinion, not a fact.
 "I think that..." - Stay specific!
 Say what happened and when, so the person can learn. - Stay positive!
 Helps best to say, what can be improved instead of what went wrong. - Show respect - Like a mirror, not an advisor